-Recovery Manager for Active Directory (RMAD) employs advanced technologies to minimize the downtime caused by the corruption or improper modification of Active Directory, Active Directory Lightweight Directory Services (AD LDS) (ADAM), and Group Policy data.
+Recovery Manager for Active Directory Forest Edition (RMADFE) employs advanced technologies to minimize the downtime caused by the corruption or improper modification of Active Directory, Active Directory Lightweight Directory Services (AD LDS) (ADAM), and Group Policy data.
 This product allows for automatic backup, and fast remotely managed recovery of data stored in Active Directory.

-RMAD dramatically reduces the time required to restore Active Directory, AD LDS (ADAM), and Group Policy data.
+Recovery Manager for Active Directory Forest Edition (RMADFE) dramatically reduces the time required to restore Active Directory, AD LDS (ADAM), and Group Policy data.
 This improves the availability of corporate networks and reduces network downtime.
-Given that the time required to recover Active Directory using a conventional full-backup tool is typically a few hours, Recovery Manager for Active Directory offers huge savings on time, productivity, and administrative overhead.
+Given that the time required to recover Active Directory using a conventional full-backup tool is typically a few hours, Recovery Manager for Active Directory Forest Edition offers huge savings on time, productivity, and administrative overhead.